 What type of media files can I upload?

-CaptionTools accepts mp4 video and mp3 audio files that are under 500MB in size.
+CaptionTools accepts the following type of video and audio files that are under 500MB in size: mp3, mp4, avi, m4v, mov, m4a, ogg and wav.

 What if my video is larger than 500MB?

-If you have an mp4 file that is over 500MB in size, or if you have a different type of video file, you can convert it to an mp3 audio file that will work with CaptionTools.
+If you have a video file that is over 500MB in size, or if you have an unsupported type of video file, you can convert it to a low resolution video file that is accepted, or to an audio file, such as an mp3 file.

-You can use a video editing program like Camtasia, or Final Cut if you have one.
+Video editing programs can easily export these smaller files.
 If you don’t have video editing software, you can use a free or paid media conversion software like Handbrake, Wondershare or Replay Converter.

 What if I still want to edit the video?
 Can I submit an unedited video and make the captions work later with the edited video?